folke/trouble.nvim/README.md

         hint = "hint",
         information = "info"
     },
-    use_lsp_diagnostic_signs = false -- enabling this will use the signs defined in your lsp client }
+    use_diagnostic_signs = false -- enabling this will use the signs defined in your lsp client }
 ```